 The Student Success Centre offers a wide variety of courses (most have associated fees) which are designed to help you succeed academically.
 Whether you need help preparing for exams, improving your study skills, or getting confidence for your next presentation, you can get this help through workshops or one-on-one consultations through the centre.
 Taking part in one of the centre's workshops, or booking an individual consultation, is a good idea if you're feeling like you need help adjusting to academic life at the University.

-The Math and Applied Sciences Centre offers programs for students in math, engineering, and applied science courses, as well as review sessions before midterm and final exams.
+The Decima Robinson Centre offers programs for students in math, engineering, and applied science courses, as well as review sessions before midterm and final exams.